ProbablyClem/rtrTranslator/readme.md

 - view [path]
     Will show you every txt files in the folder in argument.
 (Current folder by default)
 - create [path] [filename]
     Will create a new file with every .rs files in the folder.
-The name will be called [filename].txt (default name "origin") (Current folder by default)
+The file will be called [filename].txt (default name "origin") (Current folder by default)
     Use "." to select the current directory the file will be create in the ./lang directory
 - quit